thevedicdeveloper/Pradumnasaraf/dailydev.md

 </details>

-### 🔴 Upating existing comment doesn't work (Update Button)
+### 🔴 Updating existing comment doesn't work (Update Button)

-- I have to refresh the page to update my comments again and again.
+- I have to refresh the page again, to update my old comment.

 <details>
 <summary> Click here to see the Screen Recording.</summary>